Research Skills & Meth (Pol Sci) (M1045)

 How to read the week pattern

 The numbers indicate the weeks of the term and how many events take place each week.

-Dr Daniel Hough
+Prof Daniel Hough

 Please note that the University will use all reasonable endeavours to deliver courses and modules in accordance with the descriptions set out here.
 However, the University keeps its courses and modules under review with the aim of enhancing quality.
 Some changes may therefore be made to the form or content of courses or modules shown as part of the normal process of curriculum management.